 Don’t forget the insides

 Many households clean the insides of their windows and wait for their local window cleaner to do the outside.
-But if you want a professional job done – to really complete the look of a super clean and sparkling window – it might be wise to ask your window cleaner indoors, too.
+But if you want a professional job done – to really complete the look of a super clean and sparkling window – it might be wise to ask your local window washer to do the inside too.
 Or, alternatively, take in all these tips in this guide and learn how to do it properly yourself.
 The reality is that most households don’t have the proper tools to make a window really sparkle, and the DIY approach more often than not results in streaky finishes and missed areas – no matter how hard you might try.
 We’ll look at some of the specialist equipment you need for the perfect finish in a little bit, but first let’s discuss one of the biggest problems people have with cleaning the interior of their windows: the dust and dirt already in your home.

 Do clean your windows after cleaning the house